A-Lohse/IC2S2-23-Image-as-data/README.md

 The tutorial is meant to be compleated in 3-4 hours, in a "flipped classroom" style, meaning students go through the notebook themselves, reading the material, whaching the videos and completing the excercises - with help from instructors.
 A notebook with solutions is also availbe.

+The material has been developed by
+August Lohse, Center for Social Data Science, University of Copenhagen Simon Polichinel von der Maase, The Peace Research Institute Olso (PRIO)